dotnet/sdk/README.md

 `dotnet-format` is a code formatter for `dotnet` that applies style preferences to a project or solution.
 Preferences will be read from an `.editorconfig` file, if present, otherwise a default set of preferences will be used.
 At this time `dotnet-format` is able to format C# and Visual Basic projects with a subset of [supported .editorconfig options](./docs/Supported-.editorconfig-options.md).

-### New in v5.1
+### New in v5.1.225507

 #### New Features

 - Can now specify that format run against a solution filter with `dotnet format solution.slnf`
 - Can now filter diagnostics with `dotnet format --fix-analyzers --diagnostics ID0001`
 - Can now generate a MSBuild binary log with `dotnet format --binary-log PATH`
-- Now with support for analyzers, such as the [PublicApiAnalyzers](https://github.com/dotnet/roslyn-analyzers#microsoftcodeanalysispublicapianalyzers), which update non-code files
+- Can now support analyzers which update non-code files, such as the [PublicApiAnalyzers](https://github.com/dotnet/roslyn-analyzers#microsoftcodeanalysispublicapianalyzers)

 #### Breaking Changes